wp-plugins/profit-button/trunk/readme.txt

 == Changelog ==

+= 1.9.4 =
+Menu settings are shown and for local, and for remote settings.

 = 1.9.3 =
 Added timeout before button would be shown to prevent some conflicts with other users plugins.